Back to Blog

 The Freedom of Flat Rates

 Building your own internal platform fundamentally decouples costs from headcount growth.
 Whether you have 10 users or 10,000, your underlying server costs might increase by a negligible $50—but your crucial licensing costs stay at $0.
-This shift offers unparalleled predictability.
+This shift offers unparalleled predictability, turning a variable expense into a manageable, fixed asset cost.

 "

 "We were paying $35/seat for a BI tool.
 With 200 employees, that meant $84K/year.
 Our custom dashboard, built internally, cost $40K to develop and now runs at just $200/month.
-The ROI was clear after just six months."
+The ROI was clear after just six months, generating over $80K in annual savings."

 "